fish-shell/fish-shell/README.md

 ## Quick Start

 fish generally works like other shells, like bash or zsh.
-A few important differences can be found at <http://fishshell.com/docs/current/tutorial.html> by searching for the magic phrase 'unlike other shells'.
+A few important differences can be found at <http://fishshell.com/docs/current/tutorial.html> by searching for the magic phrase "unlike other shells".

 Detailed user documentation is available by running `help` within fish, and also at <http://fishshell.com/docs/current/index.html>